Person

 Summary

-Jeremy David Pickett-Heaps has been Professor, School of Botany, University of Melbourne since 1988.
-He is distinguished for his many discoveries in the field of plant cell biology.
+Jeremy David Pickett-Heaps was a renowned researcher distinguished for his many discoveries in the field of plant cell biology.
+He studied algae and other protists for what they could teach us about all cells.
+In proposing the seminal concept of the microtubule organising centre, he founded a major field of research.
 He discovered the preprophase band of microtubules and pointed out its significance as a predictor of the site of division in higher plant cells.
-He originated the seminal concept of the microtubule organising centre, thus founding a major field of research.
 His wide-ranging ultrastructural work led him to a new and now accepted view of evolutionary relationships in the algae and the origin of higher plants.
+Pickett-Heaps was an early adopter of the electron microscope and mastered time-lapse micro-cinematography.
+After six years at the John Curtin School of Medical Research, he moved to the Department of Molecular, Cellular and Developmental Biology at the University of Colorado where he spent 18 years.
+In 1988 he was appointed Professor of Botany at the University of Melbourne.

 Details